lappsgrid-incubator/flask-services/README.md

 > <img src="screenshot-chain.png" width="600" />

-The text and the views on the gray bar can be clicked to display the text or view.
+The tabs on the gray bar can be clicked to display the text or view.